 Decide on a question and write it down.

 Shake the coins in your hands and then drop them on the table.

 If you get three heads, write down a solid ––– line and put a mark next to it: — x .

 If you get two heads and one tail, write down a solid line: — .

 If you get two tails and one head, write down a broken line: – – .

 If you get three tails, write down a broken line and put a mark next to it: – – x .

-Do this six times, building from the first line up, to construct your hexagram.
+Do this six times, building from the bottom line up, to construct your hexagram.